 Vanderbilt has six green roofs across campus, which provide multiple benefits including reduced energy use in buildings, reduced urban heat island effect, improved stormwater management, increased roof longevity, and improved aesthetics.

 Many of the green roofs at Vanderbilt are “hidden in plain sight” and act as plazas or lawns.
 The newest green roof was installed as a part of a major renovation of Eskind Library.
 A group of students organized a green roof awareness event in 2017 that led participants through the green roofs across campus to highlight these unique features and share information about the benefits.

 Zero Waste study and plan

-This Zero Waste Study and Master Plan has been developed by the Zero Waste Advisory Committee to address the portion of Scope 3 emissions related to waste disposal and recycling and to help progress towards Vanderbilt’s carbon neutrality goal.
-Of Vanderbilt’s Scope 3 emissions, waste is responsible for 2,420 metric tons of CO2 equivalent (MTCO2E) or 1 percent of the total GHGs that Vanderbilt emitted in FY2017-18.
+This Zero Waste Study and Master Plan was developed in 2019 by the Zero Waste Advisory Committee to address the portion of Scope 3 emissions related to waste disposal and recycling and to accelerate progress towards Vanderbilt’s carbon neutrality goal.
+Of Vanderbilt’s Scope 3 emissions, waste and recycling is responsible for 2,394 metric tons of CO2 equivalent (MTCO2E) or 1.5% of the total GHGs that Vanderbilt emitted in FY19-20.

-Based on past data, the Committee recommended that the university consider the following two goals, along with two supporting actions:
+Based on past data, the Committee recommended that the university should aim for the following two goals, along with two supporting actions: